Biblioranking fundamental physics: Rankings groups

 \section{Rankings groups}

 Our metrics respect sum rules and thereby allow to define metrics for groups by simply summing over their members.
-Furthermore, the main property of the CitationCoin holds not only for authors of a set of papers, but for any group: it cannot be increased trough internal citations.
-In order to show illustrative results we mostly use the individual number of citations as the metric to rank groups.
-One could equally apply any other metric discussed before.
+Furthermore, the main property of the Citation-coin holds not only for authors of a set of papers, but for any group: it cannot be increased trough internal citations.
+In order to show illustrative results we mostly use the number of individual citations as the metric to rank groups, since individual citations have the benefit of being very fast to compute.
+Of course, one could equally apply any other metric discussed before.